Fantastic4Project3308/PetRescue/WebsiteDesign/MockUp/PAGE_TESTING.md

 * Company logo and banner
 * Adoption form text

-The adoption page shows a form that a user will need to fill out in order to be considered as a potential adopter for the desired cat or dog.
+The adoption page shows a text form that a user will need to fill out in order to be considered as a potential adopter for the desired cat or dog.

 <figure width=100%>
 <img src="AdoptionForm.pdf" alt="AdoptionForm" WIDTH=50%/></figure>
 <figure width=100%></figure>

 ### Parameters needed for page
-* Home page parameter
+* Home page parameter:
 @app.route('/')

-* Adopt now page parameter
+* Adopt now page parameter:
     * @app.route('/dog/profile/animal_ID/adoptnow')
     * @app.route('/cat/profile/animal_ID/adoptnow')